Chain fountain: Explanation

 A variety of explanations have been proposed as to how the phenomenon can best be explained in terms of kinematic physics concepts such as energy and momentum.

 Biggins and Warner suggest that the origin of the upward force is related to the stiffness of the chain links, and the bending restrictions of each chain joint.

 Furthermore, because the beads of the chain can drag laterally within the jar across other stationary links, the moving beads of the chain can bounce or jump vertically when they strike the immobile links.
 This effect contributes to the chain's movement, but is not the primary cause.

 In non-Newtonian fluids

-The self-siphoning phenomena can be also observed in viscoelastic fluids that are mainly composed of long polymers, like polyethylene glycol.
+The self-siphoning phenomenon can be also observed in viscoelastic fluids that are mainly composed of long polymers, like polyethylene glycol.